-The moment I marched out of my final GCSE exam was somewhat of a relief to say the least after all that studying, and the prospect of a ten-week summer holiday seemed like a fair reward for enduring two years of GCSE’s.
+The moment I marched out of my final GCSE exam was somewhat of a relief, to say the least, after all that studying and the prospect of a ten-week summer holiday seemed like a fair reward for enduring two years of GCSEs.

-It really weird, for your whole school life you have been told about those elusive and mysterious things called GCSEs and now they are all over.
+It's really weird, for your whole school life you have been told about those elusive and mysterious things called GCSEs and now they are all over.
 Now you have your eyes set upon a whole new world that is A-levels, something that you need to be prepared for.

 At the beginning of every new academic year you didn’t do a lot of work – did you?
 The School gave you time to settle into a new year with new teachers and new classes.
 In Sixth Form you really haven’t go time to do this because you have far more work to cover.

 The biggest mistake thousands of year 12’s make every year is taking it too easy in September.
 The sooner you start getting to grips with the coursework, and start revising the less stressful it will get later on in the year, when you have AS level exams to contend with.

 The best way to do it is by ensuring you cover the subjects you did that day the same day because that is the time the information you learned in class will be at its freshest.

-Make a realistic timetable because lets face it, nobody is going to able to study five hours a night every weekday.
+Make a realistic timetable because let's face it, nobody is going to able to study five hours a night every weekday.
 My Sixth Form recommended a minimum of 4 hours a subject per week, so if you are doing four AS-levels that’s 16 hours a week, or 2 hours a weekday and 3 hours a weekend.

 As tempting as it might be to have fun and socialise during school time, try not to get too carried away.
 You get free lessons so you can get on with your own private study.
 In Sixth Form you are treated like an adult, so it is important that you act like one too.

 Make a To Do List for your free lessons on a post-it note and stick it at the front of your school diary.
 You will know what needs to be done and how long it will take.
 But like I said about your study timetable – make sure your goals are realistic.

 Throughout GCSE your teacher is there to hold your hand through up until the exams, now you have a bit of experience on exams under your belt you are expected to study for them independently.

 During my A-levels my teachers were all very good with exception of just one.
 There were lots of problems, including having to wait months before my coursework was marked – this had a negative effect on my final grade.

-If you are not happy with the efforts of a particular teacher ask your class mates if they feel the same and tell your tutor.
+If you are not happy with the efforts of a particular teacher ask your classmates if they feel the same and tell your tutor.
 Raise your concerns together as a unit and see if you can resolve the problems together.
 If this doesn’t work out turn to a senior member of staff e.g. head of department.
-If this is unsuccessful then get your parents to write a letter to your head of Sixth Form.
+If this is unsuccessful then get your parents to write a letter to your Head of Sixth Form.